blueocto/motor-garage-ecomm-wp/wp-content/plugins/feeds-for-youtube/README.txt

 1. Install the plugin either via the WordPress plugin directory, or by uploading the files to your web server (in the /wp-content/plugins/ directory).
 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Navigate to the 'Feeds for YouTube' settings page to configure your YouTube gallery.
-4. Use the shortcode [youtube-feed] in your page, post or widget to display your YouTube feed.
+4. Use the shortcode [youtube-feed feed=1] in your page, post or widget to display your YouTube feed.
-5. You can display multiple channels with different configurations by specifying the necessary parameters directly in the shortcode: [youtube-feed channel=smashballoon].
+5. You can display multiple feeds with different configurations by specifying the necessary parameters directly in the shortcode: [youtube-feed feed=2].

 For simple step-by-step directions on how to set up the plugin please refer to our [setup guide](http://smashballoon.com/youtube-feed/free/?utm_source=wordpress&utm_campaign=sby 'Feeds for YouTube setup guide').